 8.4.2.160 Cluster Probe element

 The Cluster Probe element is used to probe the presence of a CDMG PCP or AP cluster operating on the common 2.16GHz channel by the CDMG PCP or AP operating on a 1.08GHz channel.
 The Cluster Probe element contains timing information for the CDMG S-PCP/S-AP to transmit Probe Response frame for the Cluster Probe element.
-This element defines a sequence of SPs that are scheduled by both the cluster probe requester PCP or AP and responder PCP or AP for receiving and transmitting the response frames.
+This element defines a sequence of SPs that are scheduled in DTI or next NP by both the cluster probe requester PCP or AP and responder PCP or AP for receiving and transmitting the response frames.
 This element can be included in the DMG Beacon frame, Announce frame and the Probe Request frame.
 The Cluster Probe element is shown in Figure 8-401bp.